Cannondale Trail 7 Review

 - A versatile 3×8 drivetrain

 - Heavier coil-powered suspension

 - Entry-level components such as the Tourney derailleur

 Cannondale Trail line is a selection of eight entry-level hardtail models that Cannondale built with the beginner enthusiast riders in mind.

-The Trail 7 is one of the cheapest and the most basic one of them, so it’s the perfect starting model for anyone who’s just getting familiar with the sport.
-Even though it is the most affordable model, it has a lot to offer to its future owners.
+The Trail 7 is the second cheapest and the most basic one of them, so it’s the perfect starting model for anyone who’s just getting familiar with the sport.
+Even though it is one of the most affordable models, it has a lot to offer for its future owners.

 Some of the materials and some of the components used on this model cannot be seen on any other bike in this price range.
 Thus, we can say with certainty that Cannondale Trail 7 is a bargain.